Nursing (NURS) 436

 - Unit 5: Family Nursing Practice and Family Health Promotion: Policy Implications

-To receive credit for NURS 436, you must complete and submit all of the required assignments and achieve an overall grade of at least “C” (64%).
-Effective January 1, 2010, all papers submitted must follow the Publication Manual by the American Psychological Association, current edition (6th edition).
+To receive credit for NURS 436, you must complete and submit all of the required assignments and achieve an overall grade of at least C (64 percent).
+All papers submitted must follow the guidelines of the current APA Publication Manual.

 The assignments and weighting of the composite grade is as follows: